michaelptak/lorekeeper-vault/README.md

    - All scenes embedded in order
    - Proper metadata for export
 6. **Export** using the Pandoc plugin to DOCX, PDF, or ePub formats

+**Multiple Drafts**:
+There are multiple ways you could approach this, and I admit I haven’t found an the single best way to do so yet, but here are some ideas:
+- Just use the `revisions` property to track how many time you’ve revised a scene/chapter, and duplicate the chapter before a major revision if you want to save its contents.
+You can easily filter out older revisions on Obsidian Bases queries over time.
+- Keep just one note for the chapter, but organize revisions underneath headings (i.e. `#Revision 1`, `#Revision 2`, etc.), copy pasting and pushing down older revisions as you go.
+Could be convenient if you want everything all in one note, but will require you to clean up every note before you export the manuscript.

 **Key concepts:**
 - **Plot notes** = planning, outlines, meta-work